 The ‘fire’ relates to the very early days of our planet’s history (c3.5 billion years ago) when the earth was a ball of molten lava speckled with volcanos.
 As this lava cooled and solidified, the source rocks that came to form Coll were established.

 Over the subsequent millennia, these ancient igneous rocks (among the oldest on the planet) were subject to some serious metamorphic treatment: lifted and buried, crushed and heated, as mountain ranges rose and fell in their vicinity.
 Often the intense heat and pressure would cause some mineral components in the rock to melt and recrystallise along a plane running at right angles to the pressure.
 This gives the rock a layered appearance, not unlike a sedimentary rock but the individual layers bear no relation to each other in terms of chronology.
 This is what geologists call a gneiss (pronounced ‘nice’).
 And, because this particular formation was first recorded on the Isle of Lewis, it is known as ‘Lewisian gneiss’.
 So that’s what most of the rocks on Coll are, which is nice.

 Now all those thousands of millions of years of interference meant that the original hard internal structure of the igneous rock was completely destroyed, replaced by something more fractured and broken.
 This is critical to how Coll now looks for two reasons.

 Firstly, the rocks on Coll are riven in places by long basalt magma dykes, created when nearby volcanoes got too intense for their own safety and let off a pressure release valve, shooting molten lava along any lines of weakness in the neighbouring rocks.

-Secondly, when successive ice ages came, the slow-moving glaciers were able to flatten the softer gneiss before them, leaving behind a ‘landscrape’ (if you’ll forgive the pun).
+Secondly, when successive ice ages came, the slow-moving glaciers were able to flatten the broken gneiss before them, leaving behind a ‘landscrape’ (if you’ll forgive the pun).
 As a result the Isle of Coll is characteristically rolling and flat (the highest point is barely 100m above sea level).
 In contrast the igneous and volcanic rocks nearby (eg on Mull, Rum and the Treshnish Isles) were strong enough to withstand the glacial onslaught and remain standing proud.